-Nevada is one of only six states where no court case challenging the state’s education finance system has yet been decided and one of only five in which school funding cases have not been filed.
+Nevada is one of only five states where no court case challenging the state’s education finance system has yet been decided.
+A case challenging Nevada’s education finance system, Shea vs. State, was filed in March 2020.

 Guinn v.
 Angle : Schools Take Priority over Procedural Requirement

 An impasse over school funding in 2003 prompted the governor (Kenny Guinn) to ask the Nevada Supreme Court to order the legislature to appropriate biennial school funding for the 2003-05 school years.
 A voter-approved constitutional amendment in Nevada requires a two-thirds majority in each house of the legislature for any revenue generating measure.
 Attempts to pass a revenue bill failed in 2003, and, therefore, the legislature did not pass the measure authorizing school funding expenditures.

 The framers [of the constitution] have elevated the public education of the youth of Nevada to a position of constitutional primacy [and,] as a matter of substantive constitutional law, public education must be funded. . . .If the procedural two-thirds revenue vote requirement in effect denies the public its expectation of access to public education, then the two-thirds requirement must yield to the specific substantive educational right.

 The court ordered the legislature to “proceed expeditiously . . . under simple majority rule” rather than the two-thirds rule, which resolved the impasse almost immediately.

 In subsequent appeals, the Nevada Supreme Court reaffirmed its decision and the U.S. Supreme Court declined to hear the case.

 In October 2015, Judge James Wilson of the First Judicial District Court of Nevada (Carson City) issued a preliminary injunction, Lopez v.
 Schwartz , that prohibited the state from implementing its recently-enacted school voucher law (SB 302).